sweetalert2/sweetalert2/README.md

 4. Start gulp watcher `gulp watch` to automatically build and minify the SCSS and JS-files.

+5. Check that your code is compliant with code linters: `gulp lint`.

-5. Make sure that `dist/*` files aren't committed and create a pull request.
+6. Make sure that `dist/*` files aren't committed and create a pull request.